Beta Reader Information

 For Example:

-• Did a scene make you emote?
+• Did a scene hit you emote (portray emotion in a theatrical manner)?

 • Did I hit you in the feels with a ten-fifty pound mallet of emotion?